vocdoni/vocdoni-node/README.md

 #### Connecting

-Once the node has finished the blockchain fast sync process, you can connect through the API:
+Once the node has finished the blockchain fast sync process, you can connect query the API:

 ```
 $ curl http://127.0.0.1:9090/v2/chain/info